Bendamustine (By injection)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Women should continue to use birth control for 6 months and for men 3 months after treatment ends.
+Your doctor may do tests to make sure you are not pregnant before starting this medicine.
+Use an effective form of birth control during treatment and for at least 6 months after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 3 months after the last dose.

 - Tell your doctor if you have kidney disease, liver disease, cancer, or any kind of infection.

 - This medicine may cause the following problems: